JennyLind7/mainpost-doc/docs/frontend/planning.md

 ```
 </details>

-<span style="color:red;">Auf Modellperformance verweisen</span>

 ## Model Performance

-In this final view of our web application, users can explore and analyse the performance of machine learning models through visual representations.
+In this final view of our web application, users can explore and analyse the performance of our machine learning models through visual representations.
 By using MLflow to track models, performance metrics are presented using embedded images that provide detailed insights into key parameters.
 MLflow's specialised features, such as model tracking, make the view an informative and visually engaging experience.
 Users can seamlessly evaluate and compare the efficiency of different machine learning models.
 These models are predictions for weather-related employee shortages.

 ### Feature Influence of the weather data